-Evidence Reviewed: Policies 202.040, 202.045, 202.057; Example Screening Memo; Facility's Stratification Plan; Preferred Cellmate Form; Data Privacy Monitoring Notice; Screening Follow-Up Matrix; Information Obtained from Interviews; Observations During Site Visit.
+Evidence Reviewed: Policies 202.040, 202.045, 202.057; Example Screening Memo; Data Privacy Monitoring Notice; Screening Follow-Up Matrix; Information Obtained from Interviews; Observations During Site Visit.

 115.42(a)(b): Policy 202.057 directs the information gleaned from the intake screening to be used to make housing, bed, program, and work assignment decisions to keep separate those offenders who are prone to sexual victimization from those who are prone to sexual aggression.
 The result of this screening is disseminated to staff necessary to inform treatment plans and in making security and management decisions regarding the individual.
-The AWO/PCM, Caseworkers, Medical and Behavioral Health staff, and Unit Supervisors explained that during intake interviews and assessments, we consider individuals' potential risk factors including past criminal history, gender, height, weight, age, history of victimization, medical/mental health needs and history and any other issues that may increase the chances of the individual to be a victim or to be a sexual abuser.
+The AWO/PCM, Caseworkers, Medical and Behavioral Health staff, and Unit Supervisors explained that during intake interviews and assessments, we consider IPs potential risk factors including past criminal history, gender, height, weight, age, history of victimization, medical/mental health needs and history and any other issues that may increase the chances of the IP to be a victim or to be a sexual abuser.
 The facility reviews all risk factors in conjunction with housing, education, programming, and mental health and medical needs to determine appropriate placement.
-This information is entered into the COMS database by the approved/designated staff.
-Based on the information entered, the system will trigger additional follow-up from a Lieutenant, Behavioral Health staff, Special Investigator or the ASW/PCM.
+This information is entered in by the approved/ designated staff into our COMS database.
+Based on information entered, the system will trigger additional follow up from a Lieutenant, Behavioral Health staff, Special Investigator or myself.
 Case Management is responsible for a 30-day follow-up review and an annual review.
-The facility does not impose sanctions on individuals who do not answer or cooperate with the assessment.
+The facility does not impose sanctions on incarcerated individuals who do not answer or cooperate with the assessment.
 Based on information received, an individual may be referred to the facility Incompatibility Committee or Victim Advocacy.
-Interviews with the AWO/PCM, Warden, and SART members confirmed that the facility uses information obtained in the risk screening for housing, bed, work, education, and program assignments to keep separate individuals at high risk of being sexually victimized from those at high risk of being sexually abusive.
+Policy 202.040 Offender Intake Screening and Processing covers this standard. uses information obtained in the risk screening for housing, bed, work, education, and program assignments to keep separate individuals at high risk of being sexually victimized from those at high risk of being sexually abusive.
 Interviews confirmed that there is open communication among the security and case management staff, who regularly talk to discuss current issues going on in their respective areas of supervision.
 Any safety concerns for an individual would be addressed during these routine meetings, and decisions would be made to keep the individual safe when making bed assignments.
 Job assignments are assigned by individuals bidding on postings and seniority unless there are special needs or concerns regarding the individual.
-The auditor reviewed the Facility's Stratification Plan indicating a well-devised system of safely housing individuals.
-The facility has a large population of lower functioning individuals who are housed in areas with high visibility by staff and each of these units is assigned an incarcerated individual mentor who observe and report any behaviors that may put a vulnerable individual at risk.
-The facility has also implemented a Preferred Cellmate Program that establishes criteria for incarcerated individuals to request a specific cellmate.
-This program is incentive-based and is thoroughly vetted using classification and risk assessment information.
-This program provides incarcerated individuals an avenue to earn the opportunity to have input on who they are housed with, which can incentivize positive behavior and reduce the number of negative claims for incompatibility purposes.
-This program exceeds the requirements of this standard.
+This facility is a single cell facility and also has specialized units including an infirmary, mental health unit and administrative control unit.